 There are certain folk remedies for reducing the potential for gas while cooking.
 In Mexico the herb Epazote is often used in bean dishes; the herb is very robust and easy to grow and you may recognize it as a common weed in many areas.
 The other herb said to help eliminate issues when cooked with beans is Ajwain.

 Favorite Black Eyed Peas Recipes:

-Here are the few black eyed peas recipes on my site along with that Chili Sauce mentioned above and my post on Soaking and Brining Beans.
+Here are the few black-eyed peas recipes on my site along with my post on Soaking and Brining Beans.
 I hope you’ll love some of these recipes or that I’ve inspired you to use black-eyed peas in some of your favorites!

 I hope you’ve enjoyed “What To Know About Black-eyed Peas.”
 I know I’ve only scratched the surface, but additional resources are listed below!
 If What To Know About Black-eyed Peas has you hungry for more, click on the tag, “black-eyed peas” at the bottom of the page to see all recipes that reference this wonderful legume.

 - Black Eyed Peas, General Information and cultivation: Wikipedia, Black Eyed Peas

 - General Information on Dried Beans: Utah State University Extension

 - Cooking & Soaking Beans: University of Nebraska, Agriculture